ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_GS.md

-# Work logs and notes on reproducing vanilla FL paper - Part B: grid search of learning rate
+# Work logs and notes on reproducing vanilla FL paper - Part C: grid search of learning rate

 ### Approach
 The grid search conducted below follows the approach described in Part A section III: